AaltoSciComp/scicomp-docs/triton/tut/array.rst

 Exercises
 =========

-1. Look at ``man sbatch`` and investigate ``--array`` parameter.
+1. Look at ``man sbatch`` and investigate the ``--array`` parameter.

+2. Using the ``pi.py`` example from the :doc:`interactive tutorial
-2. Submit an array job that runs 10 tasks starting 1, and every task outputs that job array id.
+   <interactive>`, make an array job that calculates pi 10 times.

+   a) The ``pi.py`` program takes an extra option: ``--seed=SEED``.
+      Use the array task ID as the seed.

+   b) Verify that the runs worked.
+Average all values together to get
+      your more accurate pi.

+3. Using one of the techniques above, use ``memory-hog.py`` from the :doc:`interactive tutorial <interactive>`.
+Make an array job that runs this with five different values of the memory (5M, 50M, 100M, 200M, 500M).
+You have to use one of the techniques above.

 3. Make job array which runs every other index (like 1, 3, 5,
    etc).
 You'll have to look at the ``sbatch`` manual page.